 The Harvard-MIT Mathematics Online Tournament is a remote version of the contest organized for teams and individuals that could not attend the Cambridge tournament due to space or distance limitations.
 For general information about the tests, see here.
-Results of the online tournament will be sent out to all participants after the answers have been graded.

 In order to simulate the conditions of the contest, all competitors are asked to adhere to the rules set out for the on-site Tournament, which can be found here.
 In short, students may not use any construction or computational aids including graph paper, calculators, compasses, rulers, etc. or consult any outside or online sources while participating in the contest.

 Participants in the Online Tournament can work from anywhere and do not need a proctor.
 The contest server will manage all timing and grading.
 (That said, teams competing may be located in the same physical location; it's probably more fun this way.)

 As the online tournament is unofficial, results are not announced.
 Accordingly, prizes are not awarded for the online tournament.